-Our Co-Founder Madeleine Hann recently flew from Delhi to Heathrow with British Airways, in their Club World (aka Business Class) cabin, and here is how her experience went.
+Our Co-Founder Madeleine Hann recently flew from Delhi to Heathrow with British Airways, in their Club World (aka Business Class) cabin.
+Here’s how her experience went:

-Many of our guests at Indian Excursions opt to fly with British Airways.
-For those from the UK, British Airways offers direct flights from Heathrow to both New Delhi and Mumbai (most of our tours begin and end in New Delhi, though Mumbai is a convenient port of exit for those exploring south India as well as Rajasthan).
-For our guests from the US, Heathrow is a convenient layover point on to Delhi, as British Airways connects over 20 key US destinations to Heathrow; from Washington to Miami to Dallas.
+Many guests of Indian Excursions opt to fly with British Airways.
+For those from the UK, British Airways offers direct flights from Heathrow to both Delhi and Mumbai (most of our tours begin and end in Delhi, though Mumbai is a convenient port of exit for those exploring south India as well as Rajasthan).
+For our guests from the US, Heathrow is a convenient layover point as British Airways connects over 20 key US destinations to Heathrow; including Washington, Miami and Dallas.

-British Airways is an airline I know well and, in my opinion, delivers exactly what I want on a regular basis – great service, good food and drink, and comfort.
-Our tours of Rajasthan don’t just begin when you land in New Delhi – it all starts at the airport.
+British Airways is an airline I know well and, in my opinion, delivers what I want regularly – excellent service, good food and drink, and comfort.
+Our tours of Rajasthan don’t just begin when you land in Delhi – it all starts at the airport.
 For me, a long-haul flight is a special moment, code for ‘me time’ where I can catch up on movies and television, enjoy a drink or two and generally relax without interruptions.

-A few moments later I was presented with a menu, wine list and Elemis amenity kit.
-The kit comes in a drawstring bag and includes moisturiser, hand cream, lip balm, tooth brush and tooth paste, eye mask, ear plugs and a pen.
+Moments later, I was presented with a menu, wine list and Elemis amenity kit.
+The kit came in a drawstring bag and included moisturiser, hand cream, lip balm, toothbrush and toothpaste, eye mask, earplugs and a pen.

-The seat can recline fully into a flat bed, or can be positioned for working and eating, or lounging; there are also pre-set buttons to return to the take-off and landing position when needed.
-Being a day-time flight I didn’t sleep, though would have no problem doing so on an overnight flight – the seat was very comfortable and reclines completely flat.
-The pillow and blanket provided are of a high quality, too.
+The seat can recline fully into a flatbed or can be positioned for working and eating, or lounging; there are also pre-set buttons to return to the take-off and landing position when needed.
+Being a day-time flight I didn’t sleep, though would have no problem doing so on an overnight flight – the seat was very comfortable and reclined flat.
+The pillow and blanket provided are of high quality, too.
 The configuration of seats in the Club World cabin meant I was closely facing the passenger next to me, though there’s a screen divider to offer complete privacy.

 I was very well fed and watered throughout the flight.
 Before take-off, I was offered a glass of wine from the wine list (I went for the Chablis).

-Shortly after, my order for lunch was taken and I opted to start with the Crab and prawn timbale with watermelon and basil dressing, followed by a Chilled main course salad of hot-smoked salmon with cherry tomato, potatoes with mayonnaise, olives and a lemon and vinaigrette dressing, and Praline mousse for desert.
-Shortly before landing we were served afternoon tea with a selection of cakes.
+Shortly after, my order for lunch was taken.
+I opted to start with the ‘crab and prawn timbale with watermelon and basil dressing’, followed by a ‘chilled main course salad of hot-smoked salmon with cherry tomato, potatoes with mayonnaise, olives and a lemon and vinaigrette dressing’, and ‘praline mousse’ for dessert.
+Before landing, we were also served afternoon tea with a selection of cakes.

 Menu with a choice of starter, main and dessert